admincopybot/vipincome/replit.md

 - June 13, 2025: Updated "Trade Classes" link to external OneClick Trading platform
 - June 13, 2025: Fixed ETF sorting to maintain proper #1, #2, #3 order by score and volume
 - June 13, 2025: Updated loading message to "The Income Machine is reviewing millions of option combinations to find the best opportunity – this may take up to 30 seconds"
+- June 13, 2025: Added +1 logic to DTE values displayed on Step 3 for all three strategies (aggressive, steady, passive)

 # User Preferences